ManindraDeMel/My-CPU/report.md

 In this report, we will discuss the design, implementation, and analysis of a custom CPU built using a circuit design program.
 The custom CPU meets the assignment specifications by providing a unique architecture tailored to optimize performance and efficiency.
 This custom CPU extends the base ISA with additional ALU operations, logical shifts, and support for both ALU, I-Mode Memory Instructions and PC relative jumps, while maintaining backward compatibility with the base ISA.

-### General benefits

-- Additional ALU operations: The extended ISA offers more arithmetic and logical operations, broadening the CPU's capabilities and enabling more efficient task execution.

-- Logical shifts: The extra bit for direction allows both left and right shifts, providing greater flexibility in data manipulation and improved performance in certain tasks.

-- ALU immediates && I-Mode Memory Instructions: Immediate values support for ALU and Memory instructions leads to more efficient operations with constant values, saving clock cycles and enhancing performance.

-- PC-relative jump: The inclusion of a PC-relative jump instruction allows for more flexible control flow by adjusting the program counter based on its current value.
-This feature simplifies branching and improves code efficiency.

 ## Implementation

 The custom CPU uses the following extended ISA while maintaining backward compatibility with the base ISA: